 Rhythm Doctor Accessibility Report

-Rhythm Doctor offers 22 accessibility features in the Difficulty, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 20 accessibility features for Rhythm Doctor in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Rhythm Doctor is a rhythm game about shocking patients' hearts back in sync with their heartbeats to save their lives.
 You press a single button on the 7th beat to defibrillate each patient.
 It sounds simple but each level has a unique illnesses based on complex music theory: polyrhythms, hemiolas, irregular time signatures.

 You can change the font to make it clearing.